GovReady/compliancekbs/README.md

 `url`: The preferred URL where the document can be viewed.
 This is a link for humans.
 We recognize URLs that look like `https://www.documentcloud.org/documents/###-____.html` for displaying thumbnails from DocumentCloud.

 `authoritative-url`: A link to the authoritative copy of a document, i.e. as published by the document owner.
 The URL should return a direct download link for a file in the format given in the `format` document property.
+Markdown-formatted documents should have this URL set to the address that fetches the raw Markdown content (i.e. under `https://raw.githubusercontent.com`) so that the application can fetch the document to generate context and thumbnails.

 `doi`: The "DOI" if the document has been assigned one (e.g. `doi:10.6028/NIST.SP.800-37r1`).